China's Baidu to launch paid driverless ride-hailing services in Beijing

-BEIJING (Reuters) - China’s tech giant Baidu will launch paid driverless robotaxi services in Beijing from May 2, the company said on Thursday, making it the first Chinese company to offer autonomous driving robotaxi services to paying users.
+BEIJING (Reuters) -Baidu will launch paid driverless robotaxi services in Beijing from May 2, the Chinese tech giant said on Thursday, making it the among the first companies in the country to offer autonomous driving robotaxi services to paying users.

-Baidu’s driverless Apollo Robotaxi, to be first launched in the Chinese capital’s Shougang Park, will operate without a safety driver behind the steering wheel, Baidu said in a statement.
+Baidu’s driverless Apollo Robotaxi, to be launched in the Chinese capital’s Shougang Park, will operate without a safety driver behind the steering wheel, the company said, adding that users can hail and pay for a robotaxi ride through the Apollo Go App.

+The company has been testing autonomous driving on public roads since October in Beijing.
+Baidu has over the years developed smart car technologies, including high-definition maps, with the autonomous driving unit Apollo established in 2017.

+“Introducing unmanned services is an indispensable stage for the commercialization of autonomous driving,” said Wang Yunpeng, general manager of autonomous driving technology at Baidu, adding that Apollo will launch driverless robotaxis in more Chinese cities in the future.

 Reporting by Yingzhi Yang, Yilei Sun and Tony Munroe; Editing by Shounak Dasgupta